tvarovski/MMBIR-Utils/README.md

-# MMBIR-Complexity-Filter
+# MMBIR-Utils
-For filtering MMBIR outputs by using Complexity Scores
+For running the MMBIR pipeline using TCGA data and snakemake